emacs-php/historical/README.md

 tracker.
 If you've added some improvements and you want them included upstream don't hesitate to send me a patch or, even better, a GitHub pull request.

+# Authors #

+This is a list of people who have contributed to the mode, in chronological order from oldest to newest:

+Turadg Aleahmad

+Aaron S. Hawley

+Luka Novsak

+Ranko Radonić